kevinkuriachan/ModdedMinecraftServer/README.md

 ### Initial Setup

-When you SSH into the Pi, if you are asked to change the default password, go ahead and change it.
+When you SSH into the Pi for the first time, if you are asked to change the default password, go ahead and change it.
 Remember this password for when you need to SSH into the Pi later.

 \* Note -- you will not see anything when you type a password into the terminal.